Night Falls As The Agents Prepare For Battle

 What followed were various interviews, IMDb trivia that credited FLIR for the tunnel scene, and other press coverage that specifically mentioned FLIR as the camera of choice, which we and the client were ready to amplify.

-The way to get the most of a placement is to use any additional assets that can be created and built upon to their full extent to promote the brand that received the placement.
-Read more about how to take those placements to a next level with our article "7 Ways To Use Product Placement Assets To Amplify Success Onscreen."
+The way to get the most out of a placement is to use any additional assets that can be created and built upon them to their full extent to promote the brand that received the placement.
+Read more about how to take those placements to a next level with our article, 7 Ways To Use Product Placement Assets To Amplify Success Onscreen.

 Do You Want Your Brand To Be In The Spotlight?